 - Measurement of particulate emissions by extractive sampling

-- Sampling particulate emissions – equipment
+- Sampling particulate emissions – a practical overview

 - Sampling and analysis of trace species

 Day 3: Instrumental methods of particle and gas analysis